tnttodda/RegressionInType/InfiniteSearch1.lagda.md

  = →c-searchable' ds (c-searchable-discrete→searchable ds S) (p , d) δ ϕ
 ```

-The magic of this proof of course comes from continuity -- we use two simple lemmas.
+The magic of this proof of course comes from continuity — we use two simple lemmas.

-Lemma 1.
+**Lemma 1.**

-Any uniformly continuous discrete predicate p : uc-d-predicate X c, for
+Any uniformly continuous discrete predicate `p : uc-d-predicate X c`, for
-any closeness function c : X × X → ℕ∞, with modulus of uniform continuity
+any closeness function `c : X × X → ℕ∞`, with modulus of uniform continuity
-0 : ℕ is satisfied by any construction of X.
+`0 : ℕ` is satisfied by any construction of `X`.

 ```agda
 0-mod-always-satisfied : {X : 𝓤 ̇ } → (c : X × X → ℕ∞)